 Rental payments from restaurant operations make up the bulk of the revenue the State receives from concessionaires.
-Other concessions that contribute significantly include retail sales, lodging facilites, and marina operations.
+Other concessions that contribute significantly include retail sales, parking lot management, lodging, and marina operations.

 What rules or regulations govern concessions?

-Public Resources Code Section 5080.03 et. seq. governs concession contracts.
-This section includes guidelines for the RFP of public bid process, contract negotiations, and the legislative review process.
-The California Park and Recreation Commission sets policy for concession contracts.
+Public Resources Code Sections 5080.03 et. seq. govern concession contracts.
+These sections include guidelines for the RFP public bidding process, contract negotiations, and the responsibilities of the State Park and Recreation Commission and Legislature.
+The California State Parks and Recreation Commission sets policy for the Concessions Program.

 How are concessionaires selected?